 7.2 What are your performance levels and trends for the key measures on customer satisfaction and dissatisfaction?
+How do your results compare to those of comparable organizations?

 Key Measure-Customer Satisfaction.
-As noted earlier in this report, the Review Committee conducts an annual survey of individuals who have had contact with the ORS concerning matters filed with the Public Service Commission.
+As noted earlier in this report, the PURC conducts an annual survey of individuals who have had contact with the ORS concerning matters filed with the Public Service Commission.
 This includes matters negotiated by the ORS as well as matters heard by the PSC in which the ORS participated.
-The Review Committee also conducts an annual survey of ORS employees and provides guidance based on the results.
+The PURC also conducts an annual survey of ORS employees and provides guidance based on the results.
 Therefore, this data is not available for graphing in this report.
 However, the ORS does have quantitative information on some of its key services provided to customers.

-Over the past eight fiscal years (FY 04-05 through FY 11-12), the Consumer Services Department has recovered or saved consumers a total of approximately \$20 million.
-Of this \$20 million, \$18 million represents 6 years' worth of recurring annual savings of \$3 million.
+Over the past nine fiscal years (FY 04-05 through FY 12-13), the Consumer Services Department has recovered or saved consumers a total of approximately \$23 million.
+Of this \$23 million, \$21 million represents 7 years' worth of recurring annual savings of \$3 million.
 These recurring savings are the result of an agreement reached in FY 06-07 between an electric investor-owned utility and some industrial customers.
-The total for FY 11-12 is \$3,254,502 and includes the \$3 million in recurring money and a one-time amount of approximately \$116,000 recovered collectively for almost 42,000 customers that were incorrectly billed for USF charges on their cell phone bills.
+The total for FY 12-13 is \$3,198,673 and includes the aforementioned \$3 million in recurring money and an additional savings of approximately \$103,000 accomplished in FY 12-13 as the result of the ORS recovering funds for a sewer customer; this savings will also recur annually.

-During FY 2011-2012, the ORS processed a total of 2,774 consumer contacts.
-This total - down somewhat from the prior year's 3,086 - reflects the continued trend of less activity in telecommunications, likely as a result of the largest Incumbent Local Exchange Carrier's (ILEC)

-election to operate under the Customer Choice and Technology Investment Act of 2009.
+During FY 2012-2013, the ORS processed a total of 2,799 consumer contacts, similar to last year's total of 2,774.
+These totals reflect the continued trend of less activity in telecommunications, likely as a result of the largest Incumbent Local Exchange Carrier's (ILEC) election to operate under the Customer Choice and Technology Investment Act of 2009.
 This election allowed the State's largest ILEC to opt out of regulation by the ORS and the Public Service Commission of S.C.
-In addition, customer-service initiatives implemented by the consumer-service departments of certain electric and gas companies may also be contributing toward the trend of fewer complaints being received by the ORS.
+In addition, customer-service initiatives implemented by the customer-service departments of certain electric and gas companies may also be contributing toward the trend of fewer complaints being received by the ORS.

 Chart 7.2-1.
-This chart depicts the average length of time (in days) that the agency took to resolve consumer contacts during FY 11-12 compared to the prior 4-year average (FY 07-08 through 10-11).
-In three of six categories, average response time decreased for FY 11-12 compared to the four-year average.
-In two other categories (Electric and Natural Gas), average response time for FY 11-12 equaled the already-low four-year average.
-In only one category (Wastewater) average response time increased in FY 11-12, due to extenuating circumstances in investigating and resolving certain customer complaints.
-The ORS Consumer Services Department continues to work with the regulated utilities on improving the utilities' response time to the ORS with regard to providing requested information, thereby assisting the ORS in improving its response time to consumers.
+This chart depicts the average length of time (in days) that the agency took to resolve consumer contacts during FY 12-13 compared to the prior 4-year average (FY 08-09 through 11-12).
+In four of six categories, average response time for FY 12-13 was less than the four-year average.
+In two other categories (Natural Gas and Wastewater), average response time for FY 12-13 equaled the four-year average.
+In general, the length of time to resolve telecommunications complaints tends to be longer due to a state regulation that allows a telephone utility ten days from the date the utility receives the complaint to provide the ORS with a response.

+In the water area, the ORS and the largest water utility have implemented due dates for consumercomplaint responses that have assisted in reducing the average days to close -- 8 days in FY 11-12 vs. 5 days in FY 12-13.
+The ORS Consumer Services Department continues to work with all regulated utilities on improving the utilities' response time to the ORS with regard to providing requested information, thereby assisting the ORS in improving its response time to consumers.